Hoczew

 Hoczew is a large village in the administrative district of Gmina Lesko, within Lesko County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 5 km south of Lesko and 71 km south of the regional capital Rzeszów.

 Etymology

 The etymology of the town's name is unclear; it might have pre-Slavic origins.

 Location and characteristics

 The village is located at the point where the Hoczewka flows into the San and at the fork of two roads, leading from Baligród and Polańczyk, from a single road leading from Lesko.
 It is linked by bus with Lesko, Sanok, Cisna, Wetlina, and Polańczyk.
 Features of the town include a post office, a bar, and Salamandra, a hotel.
 Many of its inhabitants work in Lesko or Sanok.

 Attractions

 The most important monument of Hoczew is the parish church, dedicated to Saint Anne, consecrated in 1745 by Wacław Sierakowski, the Bishop of Przemyśl.
 It is an example of Baroque architecture.
 A late 17th century painting of the Virgin and Child with Saint Anne is contained within, and the oldest relic is the gravestone of Matiasz III Bał, a nobleman who died in 1576.

-A 19th-century former clergy house is found on the road to nearby Dziurdowo, housing a collection of various items collectd by local teacher Zdzisław Pękalski (d.
+A 19th-century former clergy house is found on the road to nearby Dziurdowo, housing a collection of various items collected by local teacher Zdzisław Pękalski (d.
 1941).
 Today, it is an art gallery.
 Close to this location, a tavern known as the Kazimierzówna was located, but fell into disrepair and was demolished.
 In the northern half of the village, a Roman Catholic cemetery is located.
 Near the village, on the road to Baligród, a hard-to-access natural monument is found, a series of knickpoints on the Hoczewka.